koolskateguy89/Anime-Filler-Manager/README.md

 - [ ] Have no window resizing
 - [ ] Add episodes column to all tablescreens - **almost-long**
 - [ ] Resize screens to all be same size (SceneBuilder) - **long**
-- [ ] Add hyperlink to the next watch episode

 ## License